HSA Retirement Savings

 Health Savings Accounts are, without exception, the best way to build up money to pay for medical expenses during retirement.
 You should not contribute any money to your traditional IRA, 401 (k), or any other savings account until you have maximized your contribution to your HSA.
 This is because only health savings accounts allow you to make withdrawals tax-free to pay for medical expenses.
 You can take these distributions anytime before or after age 65.

-Your HSA contributions won't affect your IRA limits -- $3,000 per year or $3,600 for those over 55.
+Your HSA contributions won't affect your IRA limits.
 It's just another tax-deferred way to save for retirement, with the added advantage being that you can withdraw funds tax-free if they are used to pay for medical expenses.

 For early retirees who are healthy, a health savings account can also be a smart option to help lower their health insurance costs while they wait for their Medicare coverage.
 The older someone is, the more they can save with an HSA plan.
 For many people in their 50's and 60's who are not yet eligible for Medicare, Health Savings Accounts are by far the most affordable option.